Hello Planning Mashers!

 Use washi tape to create a post-it note.
 It can be just more space for you to write your tasks, or maybe it can be a decoration or a way to cover something beneath it, be it a mistake or some private information.

-Start from cutting a piece of paper.
+Start by cutting a piece of paper.
 It might be dotted paper from the end of your journal or, if you wanna add some special drawings, you can cut out a piece of watercolor paper to draw on it.

 Then just use a piece of washi tape to attach it to your page.
 You can use it from just one side so you can flop and check the information below.
 Or you can attach washi from two sides and cover completely what’s underneath.